colinpetruno/scheduleless/README.md

 ## Postgres Installation

-Install Postgres.
+Install Postgres `brew install postgresql`.
 Postgres can be tricky to set up.
 After installation try `psql`.
 If you cannot log in you may need to manage this through the psql user on the system.